 The faculty provides consultation, training, and other resources for agencies serving an older clientele and for community groups of older adults.

-In addition to the M.A. degree in applied gerontology, several other options are available for the study of gerontology, including an undergraduate minor, a graduate minor, an undergraduate certificate, a graduate certificate.
+In addition to the M.A. degree in applied gerontology, several other options are available for the study of gerontology, including an undergraduate minor, a graduate minor, and a graduate certificate.
 A curriculum advisor is available to discuss these options with any interested student.

 Copyright © 2015 Ball State University 2000 W. University Ave.
 Muncie, IN 47306